MSBuild Project Files

 Available Targets:

-Clean- Clean Nightly configurationRestore- Restore packagesBuild- Build Nightly configurationRebuild- Clean + BuildCleanPackages- Delete packages fromBin/Packages/Nightly/PackAll- Create Nightly packages (all TFMs)Pack- Master packaging targetPush- Publish Nightly packagesCreateNightlyZip- Create Nightly ZIP archiveCreateNightlyTar- Create Nightly TAR.GZ archiveCreateAllArchives- Create both archives
+Clean- Clean Nightly configurationRestore- Restore packagesBuild- Build Nightly configurationRebuild- Clean + BuildCleanPackages- Delete packages from$(NightlyPackagesPath)PackAll- Create Nightly packages (all TFMs)Pack- Master packaging targetPush- Publish Nightly packagesCreateNightlyZip- Create Nightly ZIP archiveCreateNightlyTar- Create Nightly TAR.GZ archiveCreateAllArchives- Create both archives

 Key Differences: